 Looking for ways to help your child improve in school?
-Did you know certain foods can help your child improve their cognitive skills, memory and focus totally naturally?
-Dr. Teralyn Sell, psychotherapist and brain health expert, emphasizes why the foods your child eats is important to consider when it comes to brain health, focus and memory.
-Including nutrient-dense, high-quality foods in your child’s diet is essential for brain function, cognitive development and even for improved behavior in the classroom.
+Did you know certain foods can help your child improve their cognitive skills, memory, and focus totally naturally?
+Dr. Teralyn Sell, psychotherapist, and brain health expert, emphasizes why the foods your child eats are important to consider when it comes to brain health, focus and memory.
+Including nutrient-dense, high-quality foods in your child’s diet are essential for brain function, cognitive development, and even for improved behavior in the classroom.
 Include your child in the selection of food and preparation of food.
 This will create a fun experience overall and in the kitchen.
-We spoke to the doctor about her top five foods that children should eat daily in order to improve brain health, memory, focus and overall cognitive function.
+We spoke to the doctor about her top five foods that children should eat daily in order to improve brain health, memory, focus, and overall cognitive function.
 Keep reading for more!

 Try Adding These 5 Foods Into Your Child’s Diet for Brain Health